Asymptotic Value of Monitoring Structures in Stochastic Games: Weighted Garbling with Different Transition Laws

 This result implies that the ``persistency'' of the state does not affect the limit equilibrium payoffs.\footnote{In stochastic zero-sum games where only one of the players observes the state, \cite{PT_2017_ECMA} compare transition laws and show that the value of the informed player decreases in a notion of persistency (see also \cite{HRSV_2010_OR}).} Suppose that, given any current state $s$ and any current action profile $a$, the next period state follows a transition law $q(\cdot|s,a)$ with probability $\alpha \in (0,1]$, and remains the same with probability $1-\alpha$.
 Then, the limit equilibrium payoff set is independent of $\alpha \in (0,1]$ because the invariant distribution for $\alpha q(\tilde s |s, a ) + (1-\alpha) \mathbf{1} (\tilde s =s)$ is independent of $\alpha > 0$.

-We note that our previous approach of decomposing payoff increments into the physical parts ($(l_s (t))_{s,t \in S}$ in the proof) and the informational parts does not easily extend to this case.
+We note that our previous approach of decomposing payoff increments into the physical parts ($(l_s (t))_{s,t \in S}$ in the proof) and the informational parts does not extend to this case.
 This approach relies on the property that the expected values of the physical parts are unaffected by different monitoring structures.
-However, this property no longer holds when changing transition laws, even if they generate the same invariant distribution for each Markov strategy.\footnote{Action-independent transition laws are exceptions.} For this reason, we adopt an alternative approach of employing the dual problem of HSTV studied by \cite{HTV_2014_GEB} for the proof of this result.
+However, this property no longer holds for two different transition laws, even if they generate the same invariant distribution for each pure Markov strategy profile.\footnote{Action-independent transition laws are exceptions.} For this reason, we adopt an alternative approach of employing the dual problem of HSTV studied by \cite{HTV_2014_GEB} for the proof of this result.